itamarc/coding-interview/Algorithms.md

         if (array[mid] == target) {
             result = mid;
         } else {
-            // If the element is below the middle value, serch in the left portion if (target < array[mid]) {
+            // If the element is below the middle value, search in the left portion if (target < array[mid]) {
                 result = binarySearch(array, leftIndex, mid-1, target);
             } else { // Else, look in the right subarray